Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

-The built-in rule management on the OPNSense is not only quite fast, it allows for pattern based enable/disable of rules via Policies.
+The built-in Policy based rule management on the OPNSense is not only quite fast, it allows for some meta pattern based enable/disable of rules.
 Truly, it is a good system and quite efficient!
-While this speed and control is useful, if you want to modify rules and resolve FPs in sometimes very needful and useful ways you generally will be after suricata-update and its disable/enable/drop/modify pattern matched and/or specific SIDs after download updated rule features.
+While this speed and level of control is useful, if you want to modify rules and resolve FPs in sometimes very needful and useful ways you generally will be after suricata-update and its disable/enable/drop/modify pattern matched and/or specific SIDs after downloading updated rules.

-Currently, and I want to see if I can help ‘enable’ this feature as a natural option (especially when an update happens to suricata-update allowing it to operate much faster), you must:
+Currently, and I want to see if I can help ‘enable’ this feature as a natural option (suricata-update in the latest release 7.0.8 should allow it to operate much faster), you must be able to do a few things.

 • Create a script for ensuring conf files are maintained (only needed for now, once this reaches a higher maturity we should resolve use of the ‘custom.yaml’ Suricata config file)